 Is Credit Card Stacking a Scam?

 No, in and of itself, this type of funding is not a scam.
 Still, there are scams like this out there.
-You need to know how to tell the difference between a scam and legitimate card stacking program to fund your business.
+You need to know how to tell the difference between a scam and a legitimate card stacking program to fund your business.

 Once you know the difference, you can take advantage of this funding option while protecting yourself and your business.